blank9/Compression/README.md

 # Compression
 @DataByteNITT

-Basic Implementation of LWZ and Huffman Algorithm
+Basic Implementation of LWZ and Huffman Compression Algorithms

 Compresses the picture named "download.jpg".
 And then deompresses it and stores it in a new file named "new_img.jpg".